contefranz/OpTop/README.md

 ## Functions

 All the procedures described in the paper will be implemented in this package.
-The package is in early alpha stage and contains seven functions:
+The package is in beta stage and contains the following functions whose most of the internals are in `C++` and `C` to increase the performance.

 * `get_topic_models()`: handy function to immediately get the list of topic models the user wants to process from a specified environment;